-''' fun same_thing(x,y) = if x=y then "yes" else "no" ( has type ''a ''a -> string ) fun is_three x = if x=3 then "yes" else "no" ( has type int -> string ) '''
+fun same_thing(x,y) = if x=y then "yes" else "no" ( has type ''a ''a -> string ) fun is_three x = if x=3 then "yes" else "no" ( has type int -> string )

-Again, we will discuss polymorphic types and type inference more later, but this digression is helpful for avoiding confusion on Homework 2: if you write a function that the REPL gives a more general type to than you need, that is okay.
+Again, we will discuss polymorphic types and type inference more later, but this digression is helpful for avoiding confusion on your homework in the meantime: if you write a function that the REPL gives a more general type to than you need, that is okay.
 Also remember, as discussed above, that it is also okay if the REPL uses different type synonyms than you expect.